Hekkfern/Cpp-For-Everyone/source/annex01/coding-good-practices.rst

 Avoid using operator== and operator!= with floating point operands.

 When mixing logical AND and logical OR in a single expression, explicitly parenthesize each operation to ensure they evaluate how you intend.

+To avoid surprises, use the bitwise operators with unsigned operands or std::bitset.